Do you want to manage your time better at work or in your personal life?

 Each day consists of 1440 minutes which can be broken down into four distinct elements that make up your life:

-Whether it’s a day, a month, a year or a lifetime, the same principle applies:
+Whether it’s a day, month, year or a lifetime, the same principle applies:

 The time that you spend doing each one dictates how much time is left for the others.